-- Right click on the guide to see the guide menu. - Click on LOCK this guide in place. - If you want to put a particular guide on every page for example for a margin or to line up a heading, then you can make any guide into a BOOK guide.
+- Right click on the guide to see the guide menu. - Click on LOCK this guide in place.

+Make into a BOOK guide LOCK this guide in place

+• If you want to put a particular guide on every page - for example for a margin or to line up a heading, then you can make any guide into a BOOK guide.
 Choose this from the guide menu shown above.
 This will copy the guide to every page in the book.
 If the guide is already locked then the Book guide will also be locked.
 If not, then when you move the book guide on one page it will be moved on all pages.

-You can tell the status of a guide from its colour.
+You can tell the status of a guide from its color.
 Ordinary page guides are Green, book guides are Red and locked guides are Grey.